MadhuraBelsare1/card-developer/docs/gettingstarted/api_security.md

 ### Step 1: Retrieve API Key and Secret

-Locate the unique API Key you created for your application in the Developer Studio Workspace.
+Locate the unique API Key you created for your application in the Card Developer Workspace.
 Please make a note of the _API key_ and _API Secret_ values as they are required to get an access token.
 The _API Key_ and _Secret_ should be kept securely and should not be shared and passed in the URL, or URI query-string parameters, or posted in public forums.

 ### Step 2: Generate an Access Token